Dorothy M. Horstmann: Epidemiologist

 She switched her focus to infectious disease after working on a polio outbreak in New Haven, Connecticut. she worked together on Yale's polio team with researchers including Joseph L. Melnick, which used an approach they called "clinical epidemiology" to monitor polio outbreaks in Connecticut, Illinois, New Jersey, and New York, as well as an outbreak in Hickory, North Carolina that was one of the worst in the century.
 At each site, the team analyzed sanitary conditions in the water supply, collected insects that might be possible vectors, and took blood samples from patients with symptoms and those without, all as part of an effort to identify how the poliovirus was transmitted between people.
 Overturning the conventional wisdom that the polio virus affected the nervous system directly, Horstmann and her fellow researchers, such as Robert W. McCollum, discovered traces of poliovirus in the bloodstream, concluding that polio reached the brain by way of the blood.

-Nobel Prize-winner Dr. John Franklin Enders credited Horstmann with shaking the "widely held feeling that the virus grew solely in nerve cells".
-Yale's medical historian John F. Fulton called Horstmann's discovery "medical history" and stated that the discovery of how polio was transmitted in the blood was "as exciting as anything that has happened in the Yale Medical School since I first came here in 1930 and is a tremendous credit to your industry and scientific imagination".
 The oral polio vaccine was developed based on this research and Horstmann was able to confirm by the late 1950s that tests of the vaccine conducted in the Soviet Bloc were effective, confirming preliminary results that showed that the vaccine worked and leading to its widespread use in the United States.

 Horstmann also did research on the clinical epidemiology of the rubella virus.
 Her work played a significant role in assuring the safety and effectiveness of rubella vaccine.

 Yale chose Horstmann as a full professor in 1961, making her the first woman to receive the position at the medical school.
 Horstmann was named to an endowed chair in epidemiology and pediatrics in 1969.
 A former president of the Infectious Diseases Society of America, Horstmann was elected to the United States National Academy of Sciences.

 Horstmann died at age 89 on January 11, 2001, in New Haven, Connecticut due to complications of Alzheimer's disease.

+In popular culture

+The Woman with the Cure, a historical fiction based on Horstmann's involvement in the search for polio's cause, was written by Lynn Cullen and released by Berkley in 2023.